Seeed-Studio/SenseCraft-AI_Client/README.md

-# SenseCraft AI web UI
+# SenseCraft AI Client

-This is **SenseCraft AI web UI** .
-It works in conjunction with [**SenseCraft-AI-Edge ↗**](https://github.com/Seeed-Studio/SenseCraft-AI-Edge.git).
+This is **SenseCraft AI Client** .
+It works in conjunction with [**SenseCraft-AI_Server ↗**](https://github.com/Seeed-Studio/SenseCraft-AI-Edge.git).
 It provides the necessary API endpoints and handles the business logic for the frontend application.

 ## Getting Started